The Impact of Blue Light at Night and the Benefits of Warm Lighting

 To minimize the negative effects of blue light at night, here are practical steps for households, communities, and organizations:

-• Install Warm-Toned Lighting: Use bulbs with color temperatures below 3000K in living spaces and outdoor areas.
+• Install Warm-Toned Lighting: Use bulbs with colour temperatures below 3000K in living spaces and outdoor areas.
 Soft amber or yellow lighting creates a relaxing atmosphere while promoting better sleep.

 • Limit Screen Time Before Bed: Reducing screen exposure at least an hour before sleep can help the body transition more smoothly into rest.
 Opt for non-screen activities like reading a book or meditating in a dimly lit environment.